Reasons to Image a Computer Hard Drive

 Be Cautious about Windows Updates and Service Packs

 There have been numerous times that just a simple Windows Update has made computers so unstable that a re-image of the hard drive was the only solution to the problems.
 Not to mention Service Packs.
 You should never try a Service Pack without doing a full image first.
 Never trust in the System Restore utility built into Windows.
-Recently there are a barrage of reports of people that have braved the new Service Pack 3 (SP3) for Windows XP and rendered their computer useless.
+There are a barrage of reports of people that have braved new Service Packs and rendered their computer useless.
 A fresh image of the hard drive could have solved the problems in literally minutes.

 Unstable Device Drivers